afonsoc12/ready-set-develop/README.md

 ## Usage

+By default, the playbook will look for a `config.yml` variables file in the root of the repository.
+It contains my default settings for most of my machine.
+However, since some of these cannot be shared, they are encrypted with [ansible-vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html).

+To override these, you can either replace the `config.yml` with the contents of `config.default.yml` or append the argument `-e myconfig.yml` to `ansible-playbook` command, pointing to your new config file.

 ### Extra Tasks

 These extras tasks that can be placed in `extra_tasks/`, will be executed after all roles in the playbook, without any particular order.
-To skip roles, the flag `--tags extra` can be added to the playbook.
+To skip all roles and jump straight to the extra tasks, the flag `--tags extra` can be added to the playbook.
 This folder is excluded in `.gitignore`.
 This is where I specify a few tasks that are only specific to one machine, if any.

 ## Roles Overview